Zoom on the Yamaha EF5500D

 The control panel features the following 6 AC outlets:

-Even though this Yamaha generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+This Yamaha generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
 Besides, because the EF5500D is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

-With its dimensions of L21.9 x W29 x H31.5 in, the conventional, open frame design of the Yamaha EF5500D offers stability and allows the generator to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The Yamaha EF5500D has a conventional, open frame design, of the following dimensions: L21.9 x W29 x H31.5 in, which offers support and allows it to be raised above ground level.
+This type of design is ideal for tough environments and heavy outdoor use.

 Yamaha's Oil Watch warning system gives you an extra peace of mind.
 This feature enhances long-term durability by preventing engine damage and costly repairs.
 Once the oil begins to run low, the generator automatically shuts off and cannot be re-started until oil is added.